ukceh-rse/chess-scape-extract/README.md

 to install.

-Now that you have an environment suitable for running the script, obtain a copy of it by downloading the script directly from the file page, or cloning the repository with
+Now that you have an environment suitable for running the script, obtain a copy of it by downloading the script directly from the [script file page](https://github.com/ukceh-rse/chess-scape-extract/blob/main/extract.py), or cloning the repository with

 ```git clone git@github.com:ukceh-rse/chess-scape-extract.git```